This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Guinness Storehouse

-- How to get there: Head to Dublin Heuston and enjoy a 15-minute walk to reach the Guinness storehouse.
+- How to get there: Head to Dublin Heuston and enjoy a 15-minute walk to the Guinness storehouse.

-- Time Required: The tour is self-guided, however, we suggest you budget at least 90 minutes here.
+- Time Required: The tour is self-guided; however, we suggest you budget at least 90 minutes here.

 - Plan your visit: Visit TripAdvisor for more information about visiting the Guinness Storehouse, book a tour or read traveller reviews.